Charlie Sheringham: Return to non-League

-On 21 March 2014, Sheringham joined Conference Premier side Salisbury City on a short term loan from AFC Wimbledon, making his debut as a 65th minute substitute against Wrexham.
+On 21 March 2014, Sheringham joined Conference Premier side Salisbury City on a short-term loan from AFC Wimbledon, making his debut as a 65th minute substitute against Wrexham.
 Sheringham scored his first goal for the club two weeks later: a last minute penalty in a 1–1 draw against Kidderminster Harriers.
 Sheringham went on to score 4 more goals for the club in the final 6 games of the 2013/14 season.

 On 30 June 2014, Sheringham joined Conference South side Ebbsfleet United on a two-year contract, following his release by AFC Wimbledon.

 After a successful loan spell with Hemel Hempstead during the 2016–17 season, Sheringham made the switch permanent following his release from Ebbsfleet United.

 Saif Sporting Club

-On 9 November 2017, Sheringham joined Bangladesh Football Premier League side Saif Sporting Club following a successful trial.
+On 9 November 2017, Sheringham joined Bangladesh Premier League side Saif Sporting Club following a successful trial.
 On 13 November 2017, Charlie scored his first goal for the club on his debut against Dhaka Abahani where his team was victorious by 2–1 margin.
 He finished the season with six goals in 10 appearances, helping Saif to fourth place in the league, and qualification for the preliminary round of the 2018 AFC Cup.

 Return to England

 On 13 June 2018, it was announced that Sheringham had returned to Hemel Hempstead for the start of the 2018–19 season.

 On 31 August 2018, it was announced that Sheringham had signed for Dartford, five years after his loan spell at the club.
 On 21 February 2020, Sheringham joined Leatherhead on a dual registration until the end of the 2019–20 season.
 On 26 November 2020, Sheringham signed for Chelmsford City on a six-week loan deal.

 On 5 June 2021, Chelmsford City announced Sheringham had returned to the club on a permanent deal.

 On 2 July 2022, Sheringham returned to Dartford for a fourth spell at the club.

+In August 2024, Sheringham joined Southern Counties East Football League Premier Division club Hollands & Blair.
+After three goals in six appearances in all competitions for Hollands & Blair, Sheringham signed for Isthmian League North Division side Waltham Abbey, making his debut in March 2025.
+He also featured for Snodland Town in the final months of the 2024–25 season.

 Coaching career

 During his time at Ebbsfleet, Sheringham was also working as a coach at Crystal Palace.
-In September 2019, following coaching roles in the academies at Crystal Palace and West Ham United, Sheringham was appointed in a P.E teaching role at Forest School - the school he attended from 1999 to 2004.
+In September 2019, following coaching roles in the academies at Crystal Palace and West Ham United, Sheringham was appointed in a P.E teaching role at Forest School – the school he attended from 1999 to 2004.